Winter Park Farmers' Market Hours and Location

 Food at Winter Park Farmers' Market

-During our recent visit we grabbed a fresh shaken lemonade from The Lemonade Stand, stationed near Morse Boulevard.
+During our visit we grabbed a fresh shaken lemonade from The Lemonade Stand, stationed near Morse Boulevard.
 The variety of flavored lemonades is akin to a candy shop.
 I selected the Pineapple Lemonade and it tasted like a drinkable lemon-pineapple lollypop.
 Definitely start here so you can stay cool as you stroll.

 No need to fuel up before you arrive to the market.
 There are multiple food trucks and food vendors.
 Multiple coffee vendors are around if you need an extra pick me up on a Saturday morning – you're covered.